Reduction systems and degree bounds for integration: Rigorous degree bounds

 \subsection{Examples}

-According to the above analysis, we can easily find a weighted degree bound depending on a complete reduction system.
+According to the analysis in Section~\ref{sec:boundsfromsystems}, we can easily find weighted degree bounds as soon as a complete reduction system is available.
 Since we have complete reduction systems for Airy functions and complete elliptic integrals in Section~\ref{sec:InfiniteSystems} w.r.t.\ Noetherian orders, we can find several weighted degree bounds for the two classes of functions as follows.